tokio-rs/website-next/content/tokio/getting-started/hello-world.md

 nothing happens while it is suspended, but asynchronous programs typically have many such tasks.

-While asynchronous programming can result in faster applications, often times it results in much more complicated programs.
+Although asynchronous programming can result in faster applications, it often results in much more complicated programs.
 The programmer is required to track all the state necessary to resume work once the asynchronous operation completes.
 Historically, this is a tedious and error-prone task.